This is part of Design + Leadership: a short series about navigating the transition from individual contributor to design leader.

 Here’s the rub: what made you great at designing propellors was creative confidence, engineering and analytical skills.
 Now you’ve got to manage people.
 At first it seems easy enough, but 3 months down the line one of your direct reports asks to be moved to another team because she doesn’t feel like she’s contributing or growing much.
 She’s very nice about it, but clearly she wants a change.
 Up until then you thought you were killing it, now you’re wondering what just happened?

-This story is surprisingly familiar for a lot of people, because most people drift into leadership as if it’s the inevitable next step at a certain point in their career.
+This story is surprisingly familiar for a lot of designers, because most highly skilled individual contributors drift into leadership as if it’s the inevitable next step at a certain point in their career.
 It’s surprising to discover that the technical skills that lead to success early on in your career, leave you wholly unequipped for leading and managing people.

 What is leadership about?